zowe/docs-site/docs/troubleshoot/app-framework/zss-error-codes.md

 ### ZWES1037E

-  This is usually because the server port '%d' is occupied.
+  The server port '%d' may be occupied.
 Is ZSS running twice?

   **Reason:**

-  ZSS port number is already occupped.
+  ZSS port number is already occupied.

   **Action:**